wnmurphy/wnmurphy.github.io/_posts/2023-08-12-langchain-lessons.md

 ## Miscellaneous lessons

+### Visibility

+To get visibility into what each chain is getting for input and output, add a breakpoint in the `Chain._call` and `Chain.prep_inputs` methods.

 It can be difficult to understand what's happening under the hood, why you're getting errors related to input/output keys, etc. This is especially true once you start connecting multiple chains and other components.
-To get visibility into what each chain is getting for input and output, add a breakpoint in the `Chain._call` and `Chain.prep_inputs` methods.

 If you have chat memory with a data store hooked up, saving to the data store occurs in `BaseChatMemory.save_context`.

+### Need something and don't see it?
+Build it!

-If you need LangChain to do something it doesn't do yet, open a PR and contribute.
+If you need LangChain to do something it doesn't do yet, open a PR and [contribute](https://github.com/langchain-ai/langchain/blob/master/.github/CONTRIBUTING.md).

 It's open source, and they release a new minor or patch version every day or two.
 Make life easier for the reviewers by including an explicit branch name, and a good description of exactly what your PR does, including use cases.
 This will expedite your contribution.

+### Templating

 Prefer Jinja2 templates over f-string templates, because f-string doesn't support iteration over a list or other operations that Jinja2 does for you.
 For example, with f-strings you can't pass a list of values into a prompt and have it expanded into a bullet list.

+### Finding answers

 Because this stuff is so new, there isn't a lot of documentation.
 If you're stuck on a bug, try searching all of Github for the class name that you're using, or a unique snippet of the function signature.
 This can help surface ideas about how others are using the same class.